Email Analytics: 3 Metrics That Move Revenue

 Under $50k/month: Klaviyo or Omnisend built-in reporting, GA4 with UTM parameters on every email link, and a spreadsheet tracking revenue per email by campaign type every two weeks.

 Over $200k/month: Add a multi-touch attribution tool.
-At this volume, separating email-assisted from email-last-click revenue changes your decisions in ways that matter.
+At this volume, separating email-assisted from email-last-click revenue meaningfully changes your optimization decisions.

 How Often Should I Analyze Email Campaign Data to See Real Improvements?